Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 What they are: Trailing averages smooth month-to-month data by calculating the mean across a rolling window, typically three or six months, rather than reporting a single month in isolation.

 When Worthington applies them: Single-month medians are reliable in high-volume markets like Naples and Cape Coral, where 300-plus transactions per month produce statistically stable figures.
-In smaller markets like Estero and Bonita Springs, where 95 to 120 homes close monthly, a single unusual transaction can move the median by 5% or more.
+In lower-volume markets like Estero and Bonita Springs, a single unusual transaction can move the median by 5% or more.
 Worthington applies trailing averages in lower-volume markets to produce a pricing signal that reflects the actual trend rather than the month’s particular mix of closings.

 We note when trailing averages are being used and explain why, so readers can evaluate the figure in context rather than taking it at face value.